 You can choose different courses depending on your difficulty level.
 More information here!

 Location: here (near the Skybridge and Oriental Village)

 12. Explore the neighboring island of Dayang Bunting Island

 Located a short boat or jet ski ride south of Langkawi, Dayang Bunting is the second largest island in the archipelago and is a hugely popular tourist attraction.

 Meaning “lake island of the pregnant maiden”, Dayang Bunting has a distinctive silhouette resembling that of the pregnant princess of the local legend who gave her her name.

 The lake is the largest freshwater lake in the country.
-It is absolutely amazing as the lake is no near the ocean but at the same time surrounded amidst forest and mountains.
+It is absolutely amazing as the lake is not near the ocean but at the same time surrounded by forests and mountains.